cloud-gov/cg-site/_docs/compliance/compliance-community.md

 The community is open to:

 * compliance staff at CSPs listed in the [FedRAMP Marketplace](https://marketplace.fedramp.gov) as authorized or in-process
-* compliance staff at CSPs pursuing authorization
+* compliance staff at CSPs pursuing authorization per their public statements (website, pdf)
+* contracted staff dedicated to supporting FedRAMP authorization for client CSPs

 The cloud.gov compliance team will approve memberships based on eligibility evidence.